Frequently Asked Questions

 Step 4: Annealing

-Note: Projects are generally annealed are ready for pickup by the next day.
+Note: Projects are generally annealed and ready for pickup within 2-3 days.

 How long are the sessions for?

-Sessions are 1.5 hours.
-More time can be purchased if projects are not completed in the 1.5-hour window.
+Sessions are 2 hours.
+More time can be purchased if projects are not completed in the 2 hour window.

-Most beginner projects can be completed in 1.5 hours, depending on skill level.
-If you are planning a trip to The Fusing Shop, please give yourself at least 1.5-2 hours of time just in case your project runs over.
+Most beginner projects can be completed well within the 2-hour session, depending on skill level.
+If you are planning a trip to The Fusing Shop, please give yourself at least 2-2.5 hours of time just in case your project runs over.

 How long will it take until my project is ready?

 We understand how exciting it is to lay out your glass artwork.
 And take the time to perfectly plan the placement and color of each piece of glass.
-And then be told that you can’t take your project home with you, grrr.
+And then be told that you can’t take your project home with you.

 The good news is that your piece is usually ready within a week.
 Sometimes we have many projects that may take us a bit longer, so please be patient.
 We will contact you once your artwork is ready for pickup.